About USETSU presets (English)

 You can choose the profile from the indicated arrow section.

-Profiles, much like presets, act as a kind of filter.
+Profiles function much like a foundational filter, similar to presets but without altering specific editing parameters.
 Unlike presets, which alter editing parameters, profiles don't change these parameters (though some profiles allow you to choose the amount applied).

 Since profiles don't adjust the editing parameters, you can think of them as a base or foundation for your edits.
 While you can make changes later, it's generally a good idea to view profiles as your starting point in the editing process.

 Compared to JPEGs, RAW files offer a broader range of profile choices.
-By selecting "Camera Matching" from the dropdown, you can also choose profiles provided by various camera manufacturers.
-Camera Matching isn't available for JPEGs, which means that they've already had a profile applied.
+By selecting “Camera Matching” from the dropdown, you can also choose profiles provided by various camera manufacturers.
+Camera Matching isn't available for JPEGs, which means a profile has already been baked in.

 The choice of profile can change the color tone and contrast of the image.